setlog/tus-example/README.md

 })
 ```

 For the purpose of simplicity create _my-bucket_ through the Google Console like we did it with the folder _./uploads_.
-It must exists before we start testing.
+It must exist before we start testing.

 That is all!
 Let us try again with the same _curl -XPOST_ we tried earlier with and see that it works (assuming your cloud key and bucket are intact)